 Reference

-(1) Where participating insurance and reinsurance undertakings or insurance holding companies make use of the option set out in Article 256(2) of Directive 2009/138/EC in respect of some of their subsidiaries only, the other insurance and reinsurance undertakings which are subsidiaries of that participating insurance or reinsurance undertaking or insurance holding company shall include in their solvency and financial condition report a reference to the single solvency and financial condition report disclosed in accordance with Article 256(2) of that Directive.
-The single solvency and financial condition reports disclosed in accordance with article 256(2) of Directive 2009/138/EC shall equally include a reference to the solvency and financial condition report of those other insurance and reinsurance undertakings.
+1. Where participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies provide a single solvency and financial condition report in respect of some of their subsidiaries only:

+(a) the other insurance and reinsurance undertakings which are subsidiaries of that participating insurance or reinsurance undertaking, insurance holding company or mixed financial holding companiyshall include in their solvency and financial condition report a reference to the single solvency and financial condition report disclosed.

+(b) the single solvency and financial condition reports disclosed in accordance with Article 256(2) of Directive 2009/138/EC shall equally include a reference to the solvency and financial condition report of those other insurance and reinsurance undertakings.

-(2) Where participating insurance and reinsurance undertakings or insurance holding companies do not make use of the option set out in Article 256(2) of Directive 2009/138/EC, the insurance and reinsurance undertakings which are subsidiaries of that participating insurance or reinsurance undertaking or insurance holding company shall include in their solvency and financial condition report a reference to the group solvency and financial condition reports disclosed in accordance with Article 256(1) of that Directive.
+2. Where participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies do not provide a single solvency and financial condition report, the insurance and reinsurance undertakings which are subsidiaries of that participating insurance or reinsurance undertaking, insurance holding company or mixed financial holding company shall include in their solvency and financial condition report a reference to the group solvency and financial condition reports disclosed in accordance with Article 256(1) of that Directive.

 Article 352bis PDG13 (Art.
 256(2) of Directive 2009/138/EC)